1

 以騎都尉從擊代,攻韓信平城下,還軍東垣。 有功,遷為車騎將軍,并將梁、趙、齊、燕、楚車騎,別擊陳豨丞相敞,破之,因降曲逆。 從擊黥布有功,益封定食五千三百戶。 凡斬首九十級,虜百三十二人; 別破軍十四,降城五十九,定郡、國各一,縣二十三; 得王、柱國各一人,二千石以下至五百石三十九人。

-As Cavalry Commandant's Assistant he followed in striking Dai, attacked Han Xin below Pingcheng, and returned the army to Dongyuan.
-For his merit, he was promoted to General of Chariot and Cavalry, commanding the combined chariot and cavalry forces of Liang, Zhao, Qi, Yan, and Chu.
-He was detached to attack Chen Xi's chancellor Chang, defeated him, and thereby induced the surrender of Quni.
-He took part in the campaign against Qing Bu and distinguished himself, so his fief was increased to a fixed allotment of five thousand three hundred households.
-Altogether he beheaded ninety heads and captured 132 prisoners;' He separately broke fourteen armies, induced the surrender of fifty-nine cities, pacified one commandery and one state each, and twenty-three counties;' He captured one king and one Pillar of State, and thirty-nine officials ranging from the two-thousand-bushel rank down to five hundred bushels.
+As Cavalry Commandant, Jin Xi followed in the campaign against Dai, attacked Han Xin below Pingcheng, and returned the army to Dongyuan.
+For his merit, Jin Xi was promoted to General of Chariot and Cavalry, commanding the combined chariot and cavalry forces of Liang, Zhao, Qi, Yan, and Chu.
+Detached to attack Chen Xi's chancellor Chang, he defeated him and thereby induced the surrender of Quni.
+For his merit in the campaign against Qing Bu, his fief was increased to a fixed allotment of five thousand three hundred households.
+In all, he took ninety heads and captured one hundred thirty-two prisoners; In separate commands, he broke fourteen armies, induced the surrender of fifty-nine cities, and pacified one commandery, one state, and twenty-three counties; His captures included one king, one Pillar of State, and thirty-nine officials ranging from the two-thousand-bushel rank down to five hundred bushels.

 9